The Vanderbilt University Spirit of Gold Marching Band

 Drumline Website: WMU Drumline

-The 290 member Bronco Marching Band, under the direction of Dr. David W. Montgomery, is recognized for its excellence in musical performance, fast-paced drill movements, and high energy entertainment.
+University Notes: Western Michigan University's Bronco Marching Band, consisting of more than 320 members under the direction of Dr. David W. Montgomery, is recognized for its excellence in musical performance, fast-paced drill movements and high energy entertainment.
 Comprised of students from virtually every academic discipline at the University, the band continues to build upon its strong tradition of musical excellence and first class entertainment.
-In addition to the halftime shows for the Bronco football fans at home, the Bronco Marching Band supports our football team on select road trips, regularly performs in exhibition at area high schools, and presents its annual "Season in Review" concert at Miller Auditorium on the campus of WMU.
-Their performances are met with great acclaim.
+In addition to the halftime shows for the Bronco football fans at home, the Bronco Marching Band supports our football team on select road trips, regularly performs in exhibition at area high schools and presents its annual “Season in Review” concert at Miller Auditorium on the campus of WMU.
+The band's performances are met with great acclaim.

 The Westminster College Titan Marching Band